Classes and Workshops

 Character Cupcakes Workshop From 15th – 18th January 2018

 Join us in store, I’ll bring the cupcakes and icing, you bring your creativity!
 Parents stay while the kids enjoy decorating cupcakes as their favourite character.
 Take home your delicious cupcake and recipes.
 Class suited to primary school age kids.

 Check when I’ll be at your local Kitchen Warehouse store here

 I’ll be at Taste Budds Cooking Studio soon!

 We have a naked cake class coming up in March 2018, stay tuned xx

 Butter cream flower piping – My favourite ever class to teach!
 You will surprise yourself at the beautiful cupcakes you will produce in this class.
 Techniques you learn here are the building blocks to decorating whole cakes and cupcakes with confidence and artistic creativity in buttercream icing.

-Sorry, no classes available right now, please check back later or contact us for a private class.
+Oh cheese and whiskers!
+No classes available right now, please check back later or contact us for a private class.

 Our Favourite Vanilla Cupcake Recipe ( Makes 1 dozen )